liangxianzhe/oh-my-vim/README.md

 setup script.

 They are not using any licence.
-But some dotfiles I borrow is using MIT license, so I go for MIT as well.
+But some dotfiles I borrow is using MIT license, so I go for MIT license as well.

 Usage
 -----